Pratyangira: Literature

+Prathyangira is also mentioned in the Hindu epic Ramayana.
+Indrajita is described to have begun to perform the Nikumbala yajna, a ritual to worship Nikumbala, another name of Pratyangira, while Rama and his soldiers were waging war in Lanka.
+Hanuman is described to have arrived at the site and stopped the ritual because its completion would have granted invincibility to Indrajita.
+Consequently, Lakshmana was able to defeat and kill Indrajita in the Battle of Lanka.

 Worship

-Tantra classifies deities as Shanta (calm), Ugra (wrathful), Prachanda (horrifying), Ghora (terrifying) and Teevra (ferocious).
+Tantra classifies deities as Shanta (calm), Ugra (wrathful), Prachanda (horrifying), Ghora (terrifying) and Teevara (ferocious).
 Pratyangira is considered as a teevra murti.
 Pratyangira worship is strictly prohibited for people who have namesake Bhakti.
 Pratyangira worship is only done by the guidance of a Guru who is proficient in Tantra.

 Worships dedicated to Pratyangira is performed at many places for the welfare of the people and for eliminating the influences of evil forces.
-In some temples Pratyangira Devi Homam (Havan) is performed on days of Amavasya.
+In some temples, Pratyangira Homam is performed on the days of Amavasya.

 Eight kinds of Tantric acts

 Like all Tantric deities, she can be invoked for the eight kinds of acts usually performed.
-They are appealing, growth, increasing, attracting, subduing, dissention repealing and killing.
+They are appealing, growth, increasing, attracting, subduing, dissension, repealing, and killing.
 Detailed information is found as to what kind of materials are to be used for the respective aim, and the number of recitations to be performed.
 It is further said that any act performed invoking this deity, especially the bad ones like killing and subduing, it is impossible to retract it even when the doer wishes.